google/blockly-samples/scripts.md

 This script runs `npm run clean` on each of the Blockly plugins.
 In general, clean deletes the `/build` and `/dist` folders in these plugins.

-### `npm run clean:node`

-This script deletes `node_modules/` from each plugin in this repo.
-This may be useful if you feel your node modules have wound up in a bad state.

 ### `npm run deploy`